Linuxfabrik/monitoring-plugins/check-plugins/wildfly-deployment-status/README.md

 Checks the deployment status of applications on a WildFly/JBoss AS server via its HTTP-JSON based management API (JBossAS REST Management API).
 This approach requires no additional agents or WAR deployments like Jolokia.
 The plugin supports both standalone mode and domain mode.

-**Alerting Logic:**

-* OK if deployment state is "OK" or "RUNNING"
-* WARN if deployment state is "STOPPED"
-* CRIT for any other deployment state
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Queries the WildFly management API at `/deployment/*` using the `read-attribute` operation for the `status` attribute